 Note: The original Stillwater Project, referred to as Powerhouse A was certified by LIHI as Project #67 from June 1, 2010 to June 1, 2015.
 A second certification application was submitted for a newly constructed Powerhouse by Black Bear Hydro Partners (BBHP), which also received LIHI certification from August 7, 2013 to August 7, 2018 as LIHI Project # 110.
-It was agreed that combining both projects into one would make sense for recertification consideration, and are referred to as the Stillwater Project.
+It was agreed that combining both projects into one would make sense for recertification consideration, and the two are referred to as the Stillwater Project, LIHI #67.

 The Stillwater Project is located on the Stillwater Branch of the Penobscot River (“River) in Old Town, Penobscot County, Maine.
 The Penobscot River Basin (“Basin”) is New England’s second largest river system with a drainage area of 8,570 square miles.
 Upstream storage dams on both the West and East Branches control a large portion of flows within the drainage area.
 The Basin includes the East and West Branches of the Penobscot River, the Piscataquis River, the Sebec River, the Pleasant River, the Mattawamkeag River, the Passadumkeag River, the Stillwater Branch and the main stem of the Penobscot River, as illustrated on the following page.
 The Stillwater Project is located on Stillwater Branch of the Penobscot River, approximately three miles downstream of the Gilman Falls Dam (which is part of the Milford Hydro Project) and about one mile upstream of the Orono Dam.
 The Mattawamkeag River remains free-flowing, while there are a total of 20 run-of river dams located on the other Basin waterways.